BlackCupid/leiboldm/readme.md

-This is my repo.
-Don't use anything.
+This belongs to me.
+I authorize nobody to use it for any purpose at all.